Palm Sunday – 9:30am*, Sunday, 4/2

 Easter Sunday morning is our principal celebration of the Resurrection of our Lord Jesus Christ from the dead, which begins with the acclamation, "Christ is Risen!
 Alleluia!" to which the people respond, "The Lord is risen indeed!
 Alleluia!"

-* Children’s Chapel and toddler Sunday School available on both Palm & Easter Sundays, and also at 6pm Maundy Thursday Service
+* Children’s Chapel and toddler Sunday School available on both Palm & Easter Sundays, and also at the 6pm Maundy Thursday & Good Friday Services

 All services will be live streamed on Zoom using Sunday morning link (request in advance)